-The BSI and the Federal Network Agency enforce the IT-SiG and NIS Directive Implementation Act and can impose fines on critical infrastructure operators, including telecommunications providers, that fail to:
+The BSI and the Federal Network Agency enforce the BSIG and the TKG and can impose fines on operators of essential services, including telecommunications providers, that fail to:

 - Provide appropriate notifications (see Cyber Incident Response and Data Breach Notification). - Meet periodic program review and certification standards (see Program Review and Certification).